ftheberge/GraphMiningNotebooks/README.md

 ## Other software used:

 Chapter 6 notebook:
- * install the **Julia** language and package **CGE** from: https://github.com/KrainskiL/CGE.jl
+ * install the **Julia** language from https://julialang.org and package **CGE** from: https://github.com/KrainskiL/CGE.jl

 Complementary material:
- * Chapter 8: install and compile the overlapping NMI measure from: https://github.com/aaronmcdaid/Overlapping-NMI
+ * Chapter 8: install and compile the overlapping NMI measure code from: https://github.com/aaronmcdaid/Overlapping-NMI
  * Chapter 9: install the **NEExT** framework and depdendencies, details in the notebook
  * Chapter 11: install the **folium** package, details in the notebook